airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         popl  %ebp
         ret

 It marks the memory as being unavailable.
-Then it moves the pointer EAX past the header, and uses it as the return value for the function.
+Then it moves the pointer *%eax* past the header, and uses it as the return value for the function.
 Remember, the person using this function doesn't need to even know about our memory header record.
 They just need a pointer to usable memory.

 Okay, so let's say the region wasn't big enough.
 What then?
 Well, we would then be at the code labeled `next_location`.
 This section of code is used any time that we figure out that the current memory region won't work for allocating memory.
-All it does is advance EAX to the next possible memory region, and goes back to the beginning of the loop.
+All it does is advance *%eax* to the next possible memory region, and goes back to the beginning of the loop.
-Remember that EDX is holding the size of the current memory region, and `HEADER_SIZE` is the symbol for the size of the memory region's header.
+Remember that *%edx* is holding the size of the current memory region, and `HEADER_SIZE` is the symbol for the size of the memory region's header.
 So this code will move us to the next memory region:

         addl  $HEADER_SIZE, %eax
         addl  %edx, %eax